edgedb/easy-edgedb/chapter9/index.md

 }
 ```

-By the way, now we could use this method to insert our five `Crewman` types inside one `INSERT` instead of doing it five times.
+By the way, now we could use this method to insert our five `Crewman` objects inside one `INSERT` instead of doing it five times.
 We can put their numbers inside a single set, and use the same `FOR` and `UNION` method to insert them.
 Of course, we already used `UPDATE` to change the inserts but from now on in our code their insert will look like this:

 ```edgeql
 FOR n IN {1, 2, 3, 4, 5}